sabotage-linux/sabotage/README.md

 You may usually ignore the other values.
 Both the config file and the COOKBOOK cover the meaning of these variables.

-Enable `SUPER` to use the following `./enter-chroot` script without root.

 NOTE: It is possible to build an i386 Sabotage from within an existing 32-bit chroot on a 64-bit system.
 The `enter-chroot` script automatically handles this scenario.